Golan Heights: Syrian civil war

-From 2012 to 2018 in the Syrian Civil War, the eastern Golan Heights became a scene of repeated battles between the Syrian Arab Army, rebel factions of the Syrian opposition including the moderate Southern Front and jihadist al-Nusra Front, and factions affiliated with the Islamic State of Iraq and the Levant (ISIL) terrorist group.
+From 2012 to 2018 in the Syrian civil war, the eastern Golan Heights became a scene of repeated battles between the Syrian Army, rebel factions of the Syrian opposition including the moderate Southern Front, the jihadist al-Nusra Front, and factions affiliated with the Islamic State of Iraq and the Levant (ISIL) terrorist group.

-The atrocities of the Syrian Civil War and the rise of ISIL, which from 2016 to 2018 controlled parts of the Syrian-administered Golan, have added a new twist to the issue.
+The atrocities of the Syrian civil war and the rise of ISIL, which from 2016 to 2018 controlled parts of the Syrian-administered Golan, added a new twist to the issue.
 In 2015, it was reported that Israeli Prime Minister Benjamin Netanyahu asked US President Barack Obama to recognize Israeli claims to the territory because of these recent ISIL actions and because he said that modern Syria had likely "disintegrated" beyond the point of reunification.
 The White House dismissed Netanyahu's suggestion, stating that President Obama continued to support UN resolutions 242 and 497, and any alterations of this policy could strain American alliances with Western-backed Syrian rebel groups.

-In 2016, the Islamic State apologized to Israel after a fire exchange with Israeli soldiers in the area.
-In May 2018, the Israel Defense Forces (IDF) launched "extensive" air strikes against alleged Iranian military installations in Syria after 20 Iranian rockets were reportedly launched at Israeli army positions in the Western Golan Heights.
+In 2016, the Islamic State apologized to Israel after a firefight with Israeli soldiers in the area.

-On 17 April 2018 in the aftermath of the 2018 missile strikes against Syria by the United States, France, and the United Kingdom about 500 Druze in the Golan town of Ein Qiniyye marched in support of Syrian president Bashar al-Assad on Syria's Independence day and in condemnation of the American-led strikes.
+After the April 2018 missile strikes against Syria by the United States, France, and the United Kingdom, a group of about 500 Druze in the Golan Heights town of Ein Qiniyye marched in support of Syrian president Bashar al-Assad on Syria's Independence Day and in condemnation of the American-led strikes.

+In May 2018, after 20 Iranian rockets were launched at Israeli army positions in the western Golan Heights, the first direct attack by Iran against Israeli forces, the Israel Defense Forces (IDF) launched Operation House of Cards, a series of "extensive" air strikes against Iranian military installations in Syria.

-On 31 July 2018, after waging a month-long military offensive against the rebels and ISIL, the Syrian government regained control of the eastern Golan Heights.
+After waging a month-long 2018 Southern Syria offensive against the rebels and ISIL, the Syrian government regained control of the eastern Golan Heights on 31 July 2018.